Retail Food Service Worker - Frist Campus Center

 Full-Time / Part-Time Part-Time

 Campus Dining is committed to the success of our students, faculty, staff, alumni, and visitors by nourishing them to be their healthy best while caring for the environment.
 If you are a chef by profession, love to mentor and teach, are a student at heart, and believe that community engagement happens around food, we'd love to hear from you!
 We welcome team members who share our passion for serving and caring for our community through exceptional dining experiences.
 In collaboration with our campus partners, we craft culinary programs that deliver unique memorable experiences.
 Campus Dining brings together expertise in culinary, wellness, sustainability, procurement and hospitality to develop innovative programs in support of our diverse community.
 Our award winning food program is based on scientific and evidence-based principles of healthy sustainable menus that are prepared by our culinary team with high-quality ingredients.

-Provides customer service within the parameters of departmental standards with regard for speed of service and customer satisfaction.
-Responsible for all levels of customer service.
-Prepares the food requirements of a standard menu with concern for quality, appeal, presentation, sanitation, safety, and cost.
-Responsible for maintaining the kitchen in a clean, safe and orderly fashion.
+The Retail Food Service Worker provides customer service within the parameters of departmental standards with regard for speed of service and customer satisfaction.
+S/he will be responsible for all levels of customer service, prepares the food requirements of an established menu with concern for quality, appeal, presentation, sanitation, safety, and cost.
+Responsible for maintaining the kitchen and stations in a clean, safe and orderly fashion.